janaagaard75/expo-and-typescript/README.md

 More tips found in [this thread on the Expo Forum](https://forums.expo.io/t/how-to-clear-the-react-native-packager/1352).

+## Automated Tests

+This project hasn't been set up with automated tests.
+The blog post [setting up tests for React-Native-Expo-Typescript] can probably help.

 ## Similar Projects

 - [expo-ts-example](https://github.com/dalcib/expo-ts-example), the basis for this project